sensedeep/senselogs/README.md

 ### Filtering

-Log messages are emitted if the log channel is enabled in the filter set.
+Log messages are emitted if the log channel is enabled in the current log filter.

-The default filter set will emit messages for the `fatal`, `error`, `metrics`, `info` and `warn`, channels.
-The default `data`, `debug` and `trace` channels will be hidden.

-You can change the channel filter via `addFilter` or `setFilter` at any time.
+The default log filter will emit messages for the `fatal`, `error`, `metrics`, `info` and `warn`, channels.
+The `data`, `debug` and `trace` channels will be hidden by default.
+However, you can change the channel filter via `addFilter` or `setFilter` at any time.

 ```javascript
 log.addFilter(['data', 'debug'])
 ```

-This will enable messages for the `data` and `debug` channels.
+This will enable theh output of log messages for the `data` and `debug` channels.

 ### Contexts

-For true `observability`, it is recommended that you log full information regarding request state in anticipation of future monitoring needs.
+For true observability of your apps, it is recommended that you log full information regarding request state in anticipation of future monitoring needs.

-Additional context information can be supplied when calling a log channel method or the `emit` methods.
-The context is supplied as the second parameter.
+Additional context information can be supplied when logging via the second parameter.

 ```javascript
 log.info('Basic message', {